 “We believe that the freedom to say “no” to a sexual proposition cannot exist without the freedom to bother.
 And we consider that one must know how to respond to this freedom to bother in ways other than by closing ourselves off in the role of the prey.”

-But why must men ‘bother’?
+Are they serious???
+And why must men ‘bother’?
 Why must men pester?
 I find this paragraph absurd, as if men cannot control themselves and are genetically programmed to bother women.
 And why should the onus be on women to appropriately respond to the advances/urges/pestering of men?
 This absolves men of all responsibility.
 As another collective of (authentic) French feminists pointed out: “the authors of the Open Letter are conflating what they consider harmless flirtatious advances with molestation; they’re confusing seduction with sexual assault (a criminal offence.)”
 This idea, in 2018, is stupefying.
 Where do the Open Letter authors live?
 In a cave?

 I interpret “freedom to bother” as men relinquishing responsibility for their desires/impulses, and doing whatever they feel like doing.
 Mais, non!
 This is all the difference between a civilized society and an uncivilized one.
+Where do these women think we are … in Saudi Arabia?

 The letter goes on: